 This Hatch Green Chili Bread is so unexpected, it’ll catch you off guard.
 At least it did to me.
 This chile bread is sweet with heat.
 A tender quick bread crumb makes it ideal for breakfast toasted with a slather of butter, snacking in the afternoon and that little bit of sweetness kind of crosses the line into dessert.
 Use fresh or canned hatch green chiles (or you can substitute other mild green chiles) for this recipe.

 I know.
 I had the same thought when I heard the name of this recipe.
-But my friend, Nola, swore by it — and I mean swore like a drunken-sailor!
+Hatch Green Chile Bread???
+However, my friend Nola, swore by it — and I mean swore like a drunken-sailor!
 Since Nola had obliged me with several tons (slight exaggeration) of roasted hatch chilies, I felt it only polite that I make a loaf of the Hatch Green Chili Bread that she’d been raving about.
 The next bout of swearing came from MY MOUTH!
 “What the h*#%!!!”
 Why had she been keeping this a secret for so long?
 Why hadn’t she been bringing over a loaf or two each time she stopped by?
 What kind of friend holds out on you like that?

 Meanwhile, I’m considering forgiving Nola for holding out on me for 14 YEARS!
 Maybe…

 - Aunt Lynne’s Pumpkin Bread